Along for the glide

 Sea-kayaking trips on Lake Superior are at Split Rock Lighthouse State Park.
 They're two hours, and the cost is $45.

 The I Can Paddle program also includes stand-up paddleboard lessons and many day trips on inland lakes.
+The program is popular; reserve in advance.

 © Beth Gauper